Become a Docent

 Docent Training

-Our docents (guides) are friendly, outgoing guides that work independently with visitors.
-As a docent with the Friends of the Elephant Seal (FES) you will join a team of volunteers who share the fascinating life story of the northern elephant seal at the Piedras Blancas rookery with visitors from around the world.
+Docents are friendly, outgoing guides that work independently with visitors.
+As a docent, you will join a team of volunteers who share the fascinating life story of the northern elephant seal at the Piedras Blancas rookery with visitors from around the world.

 Docent trainees are required to complete self- directed learning, virtual meetings, live training, as well as additional mentoring sessions.
-Friends of the Elephant Seal docents also participate in continuing education and docent appreciation events.
+Docents also participate in continuing education and docent appreciation events.
 Docent newsletters and special programs help to keep docents informed about latest developments.

 The Friends of the Elephant Seal is a cooperating association with California State Parks.
 Docents/guides are State Park volunteers.
 All volunteers meet enrollment requirements with California State Parks prior to their participation in training.
 Applicants must be 18 years of age or older.